caraya/personal-blog/content/blog/ebooks-a-new-look-and-an-update.md

 Unless the publisher or whoever handles the licensing is generous you can't really share your books across devices.
 You would have to get multiple licenses for the versions we want and they are valid for a single user, I can't loan out my ebooks.
 I also have to use the same reading application in all my devices if I want to read my ebooks in them and remain compliant with the license I was given.

 Despite the [anti circumvention provisions](https://www.stoel.com/the-anti-circumvention-rules-of-the-digital-millennium) of the Digital Millenium Copyright Act and Article 11 of the [WIPO Copyright Treaty](http://www.wipo.int/treaties/en/ip/wct/) there are ways to break ebook encryption schemes whether allowed to or not.
-People want to share and use their content without having to worry about the devices they read the content in, up to an including [publishing executives](https://gigaom.com/2012/04/24/breaking-drm-publishing-exec/).
+People want to share and use their content without having to worry about the devices they read the content in, up to and including [publishing executives](https://web.archive.org/web/20220925214548/https://old.gigaom.com/2012/04/24/breaking-drm-publishing-exec/).

-Are publishers like [O'Reilly](http://toc.oreilly.com/2010/01/2009-oreilly-ebook-revenue-up-104-percent.html) (before they stopped selling books directly from their website), [Packt](https://www.packtpub.com/books/info/packt/about), [Tor](https://www.tor.com/2012/07/20/torforge-e-books-are-now-drm-free/) and others who have released their books without DRM right in doing so?
+Are publishers like [O'Reilly](http://toc.oreilly.com/2010/01/2009-oreilly-ebook-revenue-up-104-percent.html) (before they stopped selling books directly from their website), [Packt](https://www.packtpub.com/books/info/packt/about), [Tor](https://www.tor.com/2012/07/20/torforge-e-books-are-now-drm-free/) and others who have released their books without DRM right in doing so because it's better for them?

 **I believe so, and here is why:**